microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusiness.md

     - `[Notes <String>]`:
     - `[PostBuffer <TimeSpan?>]`:
     - `[PreBuffer <TimeSpan?>]`:
-    - `[SchedulingPolicy <IMicrosoftGraphBookingSchedulingPolicy>]`: This type represents the set of policies that dictate how bookings can be created in a Booking Calendar.
+    - `[SchedulingPolicyAllowStaffSelection <Boolean?>]`: Allow customers to choose a specific person for the booking.
+    - `[SchedulingPolicyMaximumAdvance <TimeSpan?>]`: Maximum number of days in advance that a booking can be made.
+    - `[SchedulingPolicyMinimumLeadTime <TimeSpan?>]`: Minimum lead time for bookings and cancellations.
+    - `[SchedulingPolicySendConfirmationsToOwner <Boolean?>]`: Notify the business via email when a booking is created or changed.
+    - `[SchedulingPolicyTimeSlotInterval <TimeSpan?>]`: Duration of each time slot.
     - `[StaffMemberIds <String[]>]`:
   - `[StaffMembers <IMicrosoftGraphBookingStaffMember[]>]`: All staff members that provides services in this business.
     - `[EmailAddress <String>]`: The e-mail address of this person.